ZeusWPI/lockbot/README.md

 # Lockbot

 Lockbot is a robot attached to our door that makes it possible for trusted members who don't have a key to open the door.
-It consists of a servo motor, two gears, a potentiometer and an Arduino Uno.
+It consists of a servo motor, two gears, a potentiometer and an Arduino Uno + ethernet shield.

 ![A closeup of just the motor and gears](./pictures/lockbot_closeup.jpg)

 ![Global picture of lockbot](./pictures/lockbot_full.jpg)

-## Build instructions
+## Microcontroller build instructions

 1. Install the Arduino IDE
 2. Install the needed libraries in the Library Manager (see the top of `lockbot.ino`)